Nature Coaching/Wilderness Quests

 - Rites of Passage/ Vision fasts

-Please join me for any of my 2018 Programs in Nature.
+Please join me for any of my 2019 Nature Programs.

 Nature coaching utilizes a natural or wilderness setting to provide a space for reflection and introspection.
 By removing yourself from our hectic, everyday world and connecting with nature, you will be able to slow down and encourage a more meditative energy.
 Entering this space can lead to deep insights, an understanding of your state of being (emotional, physical, logistical), and can help you determine what actions you are able to take given your current situation.